Low Shepherd Yeat Farm, Crook, Kendal, LA8 8LR

 - Panoramic views

-- 18 acres available by separate negotiation to include your own stretch of the River Gilpin and your own ancient pack horse bridge across the river
+- 25 acres in total, include your own stretch of the River Gilpin and your own ancient pack horse bridge across the river

 - Lots of parking for the house and bungalow